avajs/ava/docs/recipes/watch-mode.md

 ## Requirements

-AVA 5 uses [`chokidar`] as the file watcher.
-Note that even if you see warnings about optional dependencies failing during install, it will still work fine.
-Please refer to the *[Install Troubleshooting]* section of `chokidar` documentation for how to resolve the installation problems with chokidar.

-Otherwise, AVA 6 uses `fs.watch()`.
+AVA uses `fs.watch()`.
 Support for `recursive` mode is required.
 Note that this has only become available on Linux since Node.js 20.
 [Other caveats apply](https://nodejs.org/api/fs.html#caveats), for example this won't work well on network filesystems and Docker host mounts.

 ## Ignoring changes

 By default AVA watches for changes to all files, except for those with a `.snap.md` extension, `ava.config.*` and files in [certain directories](https://github.com/novemberborn/ignore-by-default/blob/master/index.js) as provided by the [`ignore-by-default`] package.

-With AVA 5, you can configure additional patterns for files to ignore in the [`ava` section of your `package.json`, or `ava.config.*` file][config], using the `ignoredByWatcher` key.

-With AVA 6, place these patterns within the `watchMode` object:
+You can configure additional patterns for files to ignore in the [`ava` section of your `package.json`, or `ava.config.*` file][config], using the `ignoreChanges` key within the `watchMode` object:

 ```js
 export default {